oauth2-proxy/oauth2-proxy/README.md

    * Fill in the necessary fields and Save (this is _required_)
 5. Take note of the **Client ID** and **Client Secret**

+It's recommended to refresh sessions on a short interval (1h) with `cookie-refresh` setting which validates that the account is still authorized.

 ### GitHub Auth Provider

 1. Create a new project: https://github.com/settings/developers